 If it’s rainy or too hot, these 50+ indoor play area options will help get the wiggles out

-Take a train ride at The Ohio Railway Museum on Sundays
+Take a train ride or several at The Ohio Railway Museum on Sundays

-Olentangy Indian Caverns is awesome, even if you don’t plan to tour the caverns.
-There are outdoor play structures and lawn games, gem mining, and the highlight for my kids is the huge animal encounters area (just $3 per person).
+Olentangy Indian Caverns near Delaware is awesome, even if you don’t plan to tour the caverns.
+There are outdoor play structures and lawn games, gem mining, and the highlight for my kids is the huge animal encounters area (just $4 per person).
 They loved feeding the friendly animals and frolicking with them in the “petting zoo”.

 Cheap Eats in Columbus